HafssaRaoui/k8s-monitoring-app/README.md

 Here it's not yet ready but you should see a 1/1

-- We're almost done , we need to port forward the port 5000 Why ?
+- 🏁 We're almost done , we need to port forward the port 5000\
+ ❓  Why ?\
-Because **port forwarding** allows us to expose a specific port of a pod to the local system, so we can access the application without needing an external service or LoadBalancer.
+Because **port forwarding** allows us to expose a specific port of a pod to the local system, so we can access the application without needing an external service or LoadBalancer.\
 Do that by the following command :
 ```
 port forward svc/service-name 5000:5000